lee772943638-design/SiFli-SDK/example/get-started/dualcore/README_EN.md

 * eh-lb523

 ## Overview
 This example demonstrates how to develop dual-core applications.
-The project supports Bluetooth and low power consumption, builds user interface based on LVGL v8 (referencing `multimedia/lvgl/watch`), with big and little cores running their respective programs (SF32LB52 series chips' little core is dedicated to Bluetooth and does not run user programs).
+The project supports Bluetooth and low power consumption, builds user interface based on LVGL v8 (referencing `multimedia/lvgl/watch`), with HCPU and LCPU running their respective programs (SF32LB52 series chips' LCPU is dedicated to Bluetooth and does not run user programs).

 ## Directory Structure
 ```